Thomas Pearce (British Army officer): Family

 Third and youngest son of Edward Pearce (1620 – 1683) of Parson's Green Fulham and his wife Mary (1635 – 1728), daughter of Dudley Carleton and his second wife Lucy Croft.
 Thomas was baptised 1 March 1669/1670 at St Mary-in-the-Marsh Norwich near his father's Whitlingham estate.

 Pearce married Mary daughter of William Hewes of Wrexham and his wife Sarah daughter of Thomas Wayte, governor of Beeston Castle, Cheshire.
 They had three sons and two daughters, daughter Ann married her first cousin, noted Irish architect Edward Lovett Pearce.

+His main Irish residence was at Altidore Castle in County Wicklow.